microsoft/vsts-cordova-tasks/docs/xcode-task.md

-<properties pageTitle="Use the Visual Studio Tools for Apache Cordova with Visual Studio Online or Team Foundation Services 2015"
+<properties pageTitle="Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015"
-  description="Use the Visual Studio Tools for Apache Cordova with Visual Studio Online or Team Foundation Services 2015" services="" documentationCenter="" authors="bursteg, clantz" />
+  description="Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015" services="" documentationCenter="" authors="clantz" />

 # Build Xcode Projects with Visual Studio Online or Team Foundation Services 2015

-<a name="vso"></a>
-## Visual Studio Online
+The new Visual Studio Online (VSO) / Team Foundation Services (TFS) [cross-platform build agent](http://go.microsoft.com/fwlink/?LinkID=533789) can run on both OSX and Linux and thus is ideal for building Xcode projects.
+The agent is a Node.js based service that uses a HTTPS connection to your TFS 2015 server to fetch work.
+As a result, your OSX machine only needs to have HTTP access to your TFS instance but not the other way around.
+This makes setup and configuration quite simple.
+The agent is for use with TFS 2015 and Visual Studio Online's [next generation build system](http://go.microsoft.com/fwlink/?LinkID=533772), not the legacy XAML/MSBuild based system.

+The pre-requisites in this case are simple: Your Mac needs to have Node.js, Xcode, and [xctool](https://github.com/facebook/xctool) (for testing) installed.
+Simply open the OSX Terminal app and follow these [setup instructions](http://go.microsoft.com/fwlink/?LinkID=533789).
+On startup the agent will automatically register itself with VSO / TFS when you start up the agent for the first time.

+Because of its design, you can also easily use an **on-premise Mac or a cloud provider like [MacInCloud](http://www.macincloud.com) with Visual Studio Online.** The OSX machine simply needs to have HTTP access to your VSO domain URI.
+You do not need a VPN connection and VSO does not need access to the OSX machine.
+Simply enter the your VSO project's domain URI when prompted during agent setup (Ex: "https://myvsodomain.visualstudio.com").
+All other setup instructions apply directly.

+The Xcode Build task used here supports features to simplify configuration of code signing.
+See **[Simple, Secure CI App Signing](./secure-certs.md)** for details.

-## Project Setup & Build Definitions
+## Project Setup
 For the purposes of this tutorial we will assume you are trying to build an iOS app but the concepts described here essentially translate to other Xcode builds.

 There is really only one step required for configuring an Xcode project for a CI environment that is not done by default when you create an Xcode project.
 Xcode has the concept of schemes and you'll need to set one of these as "Shared" and add it to source control so it can be used during your CI builds.
 Follow these steps: